 Wild horses still roam free here.
 That’s just one aspect of the unique visitor experience at this luxury resort on the Gila River Indian Community in Chandler, Arizona.
 The 500-room Sheraton Grand Wild Horse Pass Resort and Spa, opened in 2004, was designed to be an authentic representation of Native American heritage and culture.
-The architecture, art and legends of the Pima and Maricopa tribes are reflected in every detail possible, indoors and outdoors, against a stunning backdrop of the Estrella Mountains.
+The architecture, art and legends of the Pima and Maricopa tribes are reflected in every detail possible, indoors and outdoors, against a stunning backdrop of the Estrella Mountains near Phoenix.

 For example, the entrances to the hotel, spa and casino face the sunrise, the same as the homes of the indigenous residents.

 “The sun rises from the East,” says Rosie Rivera, the resort’s cultural director and a Pima.
 “We rise with the sun and pray our thanks for a new day.”

 Let Rosie take you around the property and share its history.
 Originally belonging to Mexico, the territory became American with the 1853 Gadsden Purchase.
 The cooperative Pima and Maricopa tribes were promised they could always live here.
 The life-sustaining Gila River, however, was moved away from their access.
 What ensued was the country’s longest water-rights lawsuit—117 years.
 It was settled at the federal level in 2004, giving control of 51 percent of the state’s water to the Community.

 “The settlers said they have rights, but we were the first to settle,” says Rivera.